cypherpunk-academy/2064/en/023_1913_Bullying.md

 Wilhelm nodded, and Adolf began to pack his things together.
 Wilhelm stood up and walked around the table to embrace Hilde.

-Wilhelm: "Take care of yourself!"
+Wilhelm: "Be careful!"

 Hilde: "I will.
 It's not that far.
-You take care of yourself!"
+You should be careful!"

 Hilde leaves the room with Adolf.